There are many difficulties associated with the use of the thumb on the fingerboard (Thumbposition). Let’s look at them one by one:

 IN-TUNE FIFTH ON THUMB REQUIRES UNERGONOMIC HAND ANGLE

-This is especially problematic when we need to sound the thumb on both strings in a passage because the perfectly in-tune perfect fifth requires the highly-unergonomic thumb angle that makes life so difficult for the rest of the hand.
-If we are only sounding the thumb on one string then when can position it (angle it) in such a way that it facilitates the ergonomy of the other fingers.
+This is especially problematic when we need to sound the thumb on both strings in a passage because the perfectly in-tune perfect fifth requires the highly unergonomic thumb angle that makes life so difficult for the rest of the hand.
+If we are only sounding the thumb on the top string, then when can position it (angle it) in such a way that it facilitates the ergonomy of the other fingers.

-In order to obtain our perfectly in-tune fifth on the thumb we may need to use the first finger in one of two quite unergonomic positions:
+In order to obtain our perfectly in-tune fifth on the thumb we may need to turn the hand so much that our first finger needs to go into one of two quite unergonomic positions:

 - totally curled, stopping the string by pushing it sideways across towards the left with the tip of the finger, or alternatively